Dharmendrastm/GoogleDorkware-Pro/README.md

 ## ✅ Conclusion

-Google Dorkware Pro demonstrates how OSINT and Google Dorking can be effectively automated to improve reconnaissance workflows.
+SurfaceHunter Pro demonstrates how OSINT and Google Dorking can be effectively automated to improve reconnaissance workflows.
 It reflects real-world penetration testing practices and serves as a strong portfolio project for careers in cybersecurity.

 Use it responsibly and help make the internet safer.